Mathematics for an evolving biodiversity

 – Ecophylogenetics, and theories such as the neutral theory of biodiversity, for deriving macroevolutionary models of species distribution and turnover from first principles of community ecology.

-– Adaptive dynamics and other models of evolving biodiversity, for linking micro-evolution and adaptation with global patterns.
+– Adaptive dynamics and other models of evolving biodiversity, for linking micro-evolution and adaptation with global ecological patterns.

 – Probabilistic models of phylogeography, and their role in our understanding of biodiversity gradients.